yao-creative/yiyaotan-site/content/work/_index.md

 # Some random theories I have relating to my work:

 0. If I were to generalize: the role of the entrepreneur would be to make the world a bigger place for people.
-But admittedly this isn't measurable, but perhaps measuring revealed preferences is an easier way.
+But admittedly this isn't measurable, but perhaps measuring revealed preferences and finding an aggregate sum is an easier way, but of course a lot of the relevation could be reactions to new inventions.
 Most other goals and values are valid but are approximating metrics with incomplete mutual information with point or sometimes multi-step abstracted but relevant.

 1. Small world's is nature's way of self organization, information efficiency with energy constraints through heterogeneous and dynamic systems.
 Balances the growth of the collective as knowledge/ information compounds, with locality bias for innovation.
 Gossip Protocols, Pandemic Spread, Economic Transactions, Brain Pathways,Supply Chains, Sparse Transformers.